 The Human Resource Office may decline to provide an accommodation if such accommodation is an "undue hardship" or "direct threat".

-If an employee feels that an accommodation has been declined inappropriately, they have the right to file a complaint with the Affirmative Action Office.
+If an employee feels that an accommodation has been declined inappropriately, they have the right to file a complaint with the Equal Opportunity & Title IX Office.
 (507-389-2986)